 Why should I have regular skin cancer screenings?

 Skin cancer can spread and become deadly, especially if it is melanoma—the most severe and deadly form of skin cancer.
 With early detection, diagnosis, and treatment, many patients are able to have the area of skin cancer removed manually by a medical professional and move on with their lives.
 However, if patients are not proactive about having their skin evaluated by a dermatologist, they may be putting themselves at risk of catching the problem when it is already too late.
-Drs.
-Martin Zaiac and Nardo Zaias of the Greater Miami Skin and Laser Center encouraged routine evaluations each year, which may include mole mapping.
+Dr. Martin Zaiac of the Greater Miami Skin and Laser Center encouraged routine evaluations each year, which may include mole mapping.

 How do I learn more about skin cancer?